Funding

 Agnes Gund and Daniel Shapiro (in honor of Penny McCall); The Andy Warhol Foundation for the Visual Arts, Museu de Arte Moderna da Bahia, Salvador; The Norman & Rosita Winston Foundation, Inc; The Penny McCall Foundation; The Rockefeller Foundation.

-Funding to date for The Quiet in the Land: Art, Spirituality, and Everyday Life in Luang Prabang, Lao PDR:
+Funding for The Quiet in the Land: Art, Spirituality, and Everyday Life in Luang Prabang, Lao PDR: